-1.8.1 NSW SES will maintain the currency of this plan by:
+- 1.8.1 The NSW SES will maintain the currency of this plan by: - a.

-- a.
 Ensuring that all supporting emergency services and functional areas, organisations and officers mentioned in it are aware of their roles and responsibilities. - b.
-Conduct a minimum of one exercise every five years or within two years of the plan being reviewed. - c.
-Reviewing the contents of the plan: - When there are changes which alter agreed plan arrangements. - When changes to land use strategic plans and policies increase the population at risk. - After a flood including from after action reviews, reports, or inquiries; and - As determined by the NSW SES Commissioner. - d.
+Conducting exercises to test arrangements. - c.
+Reviewing the contents of the plan: - When there are changes which alter agreed plan arrangements.

+- When changes to land use strategic plans and policies increase the population at risk. - After a flood including from after action reviews, reports, or inquiries; and - As determined by the NSW SES Commissioner. - d.
 The plan is to be reviewed no less frequently than every five years or after a significant flood event.